-Follow these guidelines to ensure safe towing procedure:
+Follow these guidelines to ensure safe towing:

-- Stay within your vehicle's load limits.
-If exceeded, cargo should be removed from the trailer and/or the vehicle until all weights are within specified limits. - Thoroughly prepare your vehicle for towing.
+- Stay within your vehicle's load limits. - Thoroughly prepare your vehicle for towing.
 Refer to Preparing to tow in this chapter. - Use extra caution when driving while trailer towing.
 Refer to Driving while you tow in this chapter. - Service your vehicle more frequently if you tow a trailer.
 Refer to the severe duty schedule in the scheduled maintenance guide. - Do not tow a trailer until your vehicle has been driven at least 800 km (500 miles). - Refer to the instructions included with towing accessories for the proper installation and adjustment specifications.